JoelCann/JoelCann.github.io/README-template.md

 - [Author](#author)

+**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
 This project depicts a page that display a qr code that gives access to another page when scanned.